InjectiveLabs/docs/source/includes/_overview.md

 ## Key Differences To CEX

 - All information is public which includes things like untriggered Stop/Take orders or pending orders in the mempool.
-- The data stored on-chain is minimal for performance reasons and reflects only the current state, relayers provide additional historical data as well as a user interface for traders through the Injective Exchange API backend.
+- The data stored on-chain is minimal for performance reasons and reflects only the current state; relayers provide additional historical data as well as a user interface for traders through the Injective Exchange API backend.
-- Usually a DEX has front-running issues, but those are mitigated at Injective through fast block times and FBA.
+- Usually a DEX has front-running issues, but those are mitigated at Injective through fast block times and FBA (Frequent Batch Auction).
 - The order of execution is different.
 Any new exchange action is a new transaction and is not executed immediately.
 Instead, it is added to a queue (mempool) and executed once the block is committed.
 At the time of the block commit, all included transactions happen more or less instantly.
 Firstly, code that is inside the handler is executed in the transaction sequence which is decided by the miner.
 This is not a problem since the sequence does not affect matching prices due to FBA and thus fairness is guaranteed.

 To summarize the sequence of state changes on the Injective Chain:

 1. Mempool: A queue of pending transactions.
 2. BeginBlocker: Code that is executed at the beginning of every block.
-We use it for certain maintenance tasks (details can be found in the [exchange module](https://chain.injective.network/modules/exchange/) documentation).
+We use it for certain maintenance tasks (details can be found in the [exchange module](https://docs.injective.network/develop/modules/Injective/exchange/begin_block) documentation).
 3. Handler: Code that is executed when a transaction is included in a block.
 4. EndBlocker: Code that is executed at the end of every block.
-We use it to match orders, calculate funds changes and update the positions.
+We use it to match orders, calculate changes in funds, and update positions.

 ## Comparison to CEX

-When you submit an order to Injective Chain,

 | Centralized Exchange (CEX) |       Decentralized Exchange (DEX)        |
 | :------------------------: | :---------------------------------------: |